IT3038C/IT3038C.github.io/docs/week-4.md

 # modified:   index.html
 ```

-Git is telling us that we have added new files, but also that our index.html file has been modified, so we need to add to our shopping cart to be ‘staged’
+Git is telling us that we have added new files, but also that our index.html file has been modified, so we need to add to our shopping cart to be 'staged'

 ```bash
 git add .
 ```

-Now let’s commit.
-This is the “checkout” instance of our shopping analogy
+Now let's commit.
+This is the "checkout" instance of our shopping analogy

 ```bash
 git commit -m 'Initial commit'